Weave Code

 Technical Evaluation

-Architecture fit: This package is a foundational async primitive for PHP applications, especially within the Guzzle ecosystem.
-It integrates seamlessly with Laravel's HTTP client (which depends on Guzzle), making it ideal for handling asynchronous HTTP requests and custom async workflows.
-Its Promises/A+ compliance ensures compatibility with standard async patterns.
+Architecture fit: This package remains a foundational async primitive for PHP applications, particularly within the Guzzle ecosystem.
+Its seamless integration with Laravel's HTTP client (which depends on Guzzle) makes it ideal for asynchronous HTTP requests and custom async workflows.
+The Promises/A+ compliance ensures compatibility with standard async patterns, and the recent fix in v2.4.1 (coroutine cancellation handling) further solidifies its reliability in edge cases.

 Key questions: